ptvan/ptvan.github.io/_posts/2019-11-04-movie-recommender-part2.md

 See [part 1](https://ptvan.github.io/movie-recommender-part1) for background information and results from collaborative filtering.
 Onward...

-I obtained an API key from [OMDBAPI](https://www.omdbapi.com/) and fetched the synopses for my favorite movies using the ~~pyCurl~~ `requests` library (pyCurl turned out to be more powerful but much more complicated than I needed).
+I obtained an API key from [OMDBAPI](https://www.omdbapi.com/).
+Next, using the ~~pyCurl~~ `requests` library (pyCurl turned out to be more powerful but much more complicated than I needed), I [fetched the metadata](https://github.com/ptvan/movies/blob/master/fetch_movie_metadata.py) for my favorite movies.

 ### Some words about tools: Pandas, ggplot, seaborn